Geostationary orbit: Communications

-Geostationary communication satellites are useful because they are visible from a large area of the earth's surface, extending 81° away in both latitude and longitude.
+Geostationary communication satellites are useful because they are visible from a large area of the earth's surface, extending 81° away in latitude and 77° in longitude.
 They appear stationary in the sky, which eliminates the need for ground stations to have movable antennas.
 This means that Earth-based observers can erect small, cheap and stationary antennas that are always directed at the desired satellite.
 However, latency becomes significant as it takes about 240 ms for a signal to pass from a ground based transmitter on the equator to the satellite and back again.
 This delay presents problems for latency-sensitive applications such as voice communication, so geostationary communication satellites are primarily used for unidirectional entertainment and applications where low latency alternatives are not available.

 Geostationary satellites are directly overhead at the equator and appear lower in the sky to an observer nearer the poles.
 As the observer's latitude increases, communication becomes more difficult due to factors such as atmospheric refraction, Earth's thermal emission, line-of-sight obstructions, and signal reflections from the ground or nearby structures.
 At latitudes above about 81°, geostationary satellites are below the horizon and cannot be seen at all.
 Because of this, some Russian communication satellites have used elliptical Molniya and Tundra orbits, which have excellent visibility at high latitudes.